In general, people from the Arabian Gulf countries have similar cultures, habits, beliefs, and practices.

 Arabic states are members of the Gulf Cooperation Council (GCC).
 The region is also called the Arabian Gulf.

 Although people from these countries are Arabs and Muslims, they may differ from the Arab and Muslim immigrants living in the United States because they may not have adapted to the culture and healthcare system of the United States.
 The middle-aged and older generations of this cultural group are particularly bound to their local culture, beliefs, and habits.
 Healthcare providers may face challenges when dealing with patients from these countries because they may have unique cultural and religious beliefs.
-To provide improved clinical ...
+To provide improved clinical care, ...